AdrianFRC/multi-step-form-main/README.md

 Thanks for checking out this coding challenge.

-**To do this challenge, you needed a good understanding of HTML, CSS and JavaScript.**
+**To do this challenge, i needed a good understanding of HTML, CSS and JavaScript.**

 ## The challenge